Efficiently Embedding Dynamic Knowledge Graphs: Experimental Results

-For YAGO-3SP, the optimal hyper-parameters are as follows: embedding size: $100$, initial learning rate: $0.005$, size of minibatch: $500$, margin: $10$, the number of hidden layers in the AGCN for entities: $1$, and the number of hidden layers in the AGCN for relations: $1$.
-For IMDB-30SP, all optimal hyper-parameters are the same with the ones used on YAGO-3SP except the size of minibatch, which is $200$.
+For YAGO-3SP, the optimal hyper-parameters of DKGE are as follows: embedding size: $100$, initial learning rate: $0.005$, size of minibatch: $500$, margin: $10$, the number of hidden layers in the AGCN for entities: $1$, and the number of hidden layers in the AGCN for relations: $1$.
+For IMDB-30SP, all optimal hyper-parameters of DKGE are the same with the ones used on YAGO-3SP except the size of minibatch, which is $200$.

 Figure~\ref{fig:ps_dkge} shows the effects of different hyper-parameters on YAGO-3SP and IMDB-30SP in link prediction.
 When the embedding size increases, DKGE will have better MRR, but the training time will increase.
 Similarly, the larger the margin, the better the MRR, but it does not significantly affect the training time.
-To ensure the effectiveness, the initial learning rate should be neither too large nor too small, and the larger initial learning rate, the less training time of DKGE-LFS.
+To ensure effectiveness, the initial learning rate should be neither too large nor too small, and the larger initial learning rate, the less training time of DKGE-LFS.
 The size of minibatch does not significantly affect the effectiveness, but as it increases, the training time will also increase.

 Table~\ref{tb:ps_ne_hlayer} shows the effects of the maximum hop of neighbor entities and the number of hidden layers of the AGCN for entities.
-We can see that if using more distant neighbor entities to build the contexts of entities, the MRR of DKGE in link prediction will not be significantly improved (may even decrease), but this will cost much more training time, especially for online learning.
-Adding hidden layers will also not help much on the effectiveness.
+We can see that if using more distant neighbor entities to build the contexts of entities, the MRR of DKGE in link prediction will not be significantly improved (and may even decrease), but this will cost much more training time, especially for online learning.
+Adding hidden layers will also not greatly improve the effectiveness.
 This is why we only consider one-hop neighbor entities in DKGE.

 Table~\ref{tb:ps_rpl_hlayer} shows the effects of the maximum length of relation paths and the number of hidden layers of the AGCN for relations.
-If using the relation paths with the length greater than two to build the contexts of relations, the MRR will not be significantly improved, but the training time will increase a lot in online learning.
+If using the relation paths with the length greater than two to build the contexts of relations, the MRR will not be significantly improved, but the training time will increase considerably in online learning.
 Since the vertices in the contexts of relations only have one-hop or two-hop neighbors (introduced in Section~\ref{subsec:cone}), we tested the number of hidden layers in $\{1,2\}$, and one hidden layer always achieves the better MRR.